ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 ```
 Make sure to replace `head-node-address:port` with the value printed by the command on the head node (it should look something like 123.45.67.89:6379).

-Note that if your compute nodes are on their own subnetwork with Network Address Translation, to connect from a regular machine outside that subnetwork, the command printed by the head node will not work.
-You need to find an address that will reach the head node from the second machine.
-If the head node has a domain address like compute04.berkeley.edu, you can simply use that in place of an IP address and rely on the DNS.
+Note that if your compute nodes are on their own subnetwork with Network Address Translation, the address printed by the head node will not work if connecting from a machine outside that subnetwork.
+You will need to use a head node address reachable from the remote machine.
+If the head node has a domain address like compute04.berkeley.edu, you can simply use that in place of an IP address and rely on DNS.

-### Configure Nodes

-The ray start command also allows you configure the node's resources.
-For example, if you wish to specify that a machine has 10 CPUs and 1 GPU, you can do this with the flags --num-cpus=10 and --num-gpus=1.
+Ray autodetects the resources (e.g., CPU) available on each node, but you can also manually override this by passing custom resources to the `ray start` command.
+For example, if you wish to specify that a machine has 10 CPUs and 1 GPU available for use by Ray, you can do this with the flags `--num-cpus=10` and `--num-gpus=1`.
 See the [Configuration page](../../ray-core/configure.html#configuring-ray) for more information.

-### Trouble Shooting
+### Troubleshooting

 If you see `Unable to connect to GCS at ...`, this means the head node is inaccessible at the given `--address` (because, for example, the head node is not actually running, a different version of Ray is running at the specified address, the specified address is wrong, or there are firewall settings preventing access).